8e7an/dotvim/NOTES.md

 `gj` Move cursor down line for wrapped text.

-`gJ` Join the following line with the current line with no space separation.
+`gJ` Join the following line with the current line with no space separation (continuous join).

 `gk` Down up line (useful for wrapped text).